kalyncoose/fast-rds/README.md

 # fast-rds

-The purpose of fast-rds is to streamline Amazon Web Services' RDS database creation using code generation based on a provided schema.[^1]
+The purpose of fast-rds[^1] is to streamline Amazon Web Services' RDS database creation using code generation based on a provided schema.

 [^1]: fast-rds is a proof-of-concept tool designed and provided "as-is" for those who are interested.